 Your cart looks a little empty!Continue Shopping

-White Wine Glasses: How to Pick the Best Stemware for Your Vino
+White Wine Glasses: How to Pick the Best White Wine Glass Shape & Style

 McKenzie Hagan |

 Stop!
-Before you pour that lovely Viognier into any old tumbler, did you know that using the proper white wine glasses could actually make your wine taste better?
+Are you pouring that delightful Viognier into any old tumbler?
+Did you know that the use of the proper white wine glasses could actually enhance your wine's flavor?

-It’s true, not only does the shape and style of the glass affect how you experience the aromas of your favorite Pinot Grigio, but certain glasses can help you to preserve the optimal temperature of your wine.
+It’s true, not only does the shape and style of the glass affect how you experience the aromas of your favorite Pinot Grigio, but certain glasses can help maintain your wine at the optimal temperature.

-But before you whip out your credit card and order yourself some fancy new glassware, there are a few things you need to be aware of.
+But hold on.
+Before you hastily whip out your credit card and purchase yourself some fancy new white wine glass.
+There are certain factors you need to know.

-From explaining the science behind proper stemware to sharing our top tips and tricks to consider while shopping, this article provides everything you need to know about buying the best white wine glasses.
+From unveiling the science behind the correct stemware to sharing our top pointers to consider while shopping, this article provides an extensive guide on choosing the best white wine glasses.

-Pssst, read to the bottom to discover our favorite glasses you can buy right now!
+Be sure to read until the end to discover our favorite glasses that you can buy right now!

 Don’t get us wrong, we would quite happily drink wine out of a shoe as long as the company was good and the wine was high quality.
 However, to really get the most of your wine, picking the right glassware is essential.